thenuwij/thenuwij/README.md

 ## Hi, I'm Thenuja 👋

-I'm a final-year Computer Engineering (Honours) student at UNSW Sydney, interested in backend, systems, and AI-driven software — particularly work that sits close to how software and hardware interact.
+I'm a final-year Computer Engineering (Honours) student at UNSW Sydney, interested in backend, systems, and AI-driven software.
+Most importantly work that sits close to how software and hardware interact.

 For my Honours thesis I built UniVise, a full-stack platform that helps university students plan courses, majors, and career pathways.
 I worked across the stack with Python, FastAPI, PostgreSQL, and React, focusing mainly on the backend logic and AI integration.
 It's currently deployed with a usability study running, and it received a High Distinction and a spot in the UNSW CSE Thesis Showcase 2025.